tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - restore the peer list from the storage backend;
 - maintain lightweight views of peers, using a filter criterion, e.g. a list of peers that have been banned, i.e. a denylist; and
 - prune the routing table based on a filter criterion, e.g. last date seen.

+### General-purpose Messaging Protocol

+The messaging protocol is a simple fire-and-forget protocol where arbitrary messages can be sent between peers.
+If Alice wants to send a message to Bob, she will open a new [yamux] substream and [negotiate](#protocol-negotiation) the `t/msg/0.1` protocol.
+If Bob wants to send a message to Alice, he will do the same.
+This means that two substreams (one per direction) are open for bi-directional message sending as required.

+Message frames are length delimited (see [Tokio's LengthDelimitedCodec](https://docs.rs/tokio-util/latest/tokio_util/codec/length_delimited/)).
+At this level, no structure apart from the length-delimited framing is imposed on the message protocol allowing that to be fully determined by domain-level components.

 #### Tari DHT and Base-Layer Messaging Protocol